the-rectifier/TUC_labs/5th_Sem/ACE414_Labs/Exercise_8/Readme.txt

 3.)
 Exploiting
     We need to use a little trick in order to have a successful shell.
+    If we were to execute:

+    ./exploit.py | ./Greeter

-    If we just print the exploit then the pipe is closed and the newly opened shell has no input so it closes.
+    then the pipe would close and the newly opened shell will have no input so it closes.

     We can circumvent this by appeding a stray "cat" command to keep the pipe open like this: